Automate TDS Reconciliation with Firmway: Benefits & Challenges

 MSME is classified into two categories:

-1. Manufacturing enterprise; and
+1. Manufacturing enterprise

-2. Service enterprise.
+2. Service enterprise

 They are defined in term of investment in Plant and Machinery/ Equipment as below

-Manufacturing Enterprises < Rs 25 Lacs < Rs 5 Crs < Rs 10 Crs
+Manufacturing Enterprises< Rs 25 Lacs< Rs 5 Crs< Rs 10 Crs

-Service Enterprises < Rs.
-10 Lacs < Rs 2 Crs < Rs 5 Crs
+Service Enterprises< Rs.
+10 Lacs< Rs 2 Crs< Rs 5 Crs

 What is MSME Form 1?